Bachelor of Arts in Christian Studies - Biblical Studies Degree

 - The development of literature, composition and theological themes pertaining to the Hebrew poetry and wisdom literature in the Old Testament

-- The story of Jesus as it unfolds within the four Gospels, the continued work of the Holy Spirit in the book of Acts and the life of the early church through the lens of the NT epistles
+- The story of Jesus as it unfolds within the four Gospels, the continued work of the Holy Spirit in the book of Acts and the life of the early church through the lens of the New Testament epistles

 There is an emphasis on Christian character formation and the study of ethical decision-making for modern Christians.
-Under the thoughtful guidance of knowledgeable instructors, students develop their speaking and listening skills within various ministerial contexts.
+Under the thoughtful guidance of knowledgeable instructors, you will be encouraged to develop your speaking and listening skills within various ministerial contexts.

 Follow your faith toward a career path that allows you to share God’s Word in meaningful, impactful ways.
-Graduates of this online and on-campus bachelor’s in Christian studies with a biblical studies degree emphasis are prepared to pursue a variety of positions as servant leaders within the Christian church.
-Some may feel called to work as domestic or foreign missionaries, Bible school teachers or worship coordinators.
+When you graduate with a bachelor’s in Christian studies with a biblical studies emphasis, you can be prepared to pursue a variety of positions as a servant leader within the Christian church.
+No degree program can guarantee a specific career outcome.
+However, some graduates may feel called to work in the areas of domestic or foreign missions or Bible school and worship education.
 Other career possibilities that may be related to this degree program include the following:

 - Religious activities and educational director